Measurement of the excitation spectrum of a dipolar gas in the macrodroplet regime

-In the complementary case, where the dipole moment is aligned along $y$, the DDI is attractive for small $k_y$ and rapidly becomes repulsive as $k_y$ increases.
-Here, the condensate smoothly enters into a macrodroplet state~\footnote{A macrodroplet state is defined as the ground state of a dipolar gas that exists due to the stabilization of quantum fluctuations, where by contrast mean-field theory (standard GPE) would predict a collapse of the dipolar gas.
-A macrodroplet can in addition become self-bound by further decreasing the contact interaction.} when increasing $\edd$ above unity\,\cite{Chomaz2016qfd,Schmitt2016sbd}.
-In this regime, recent theoretical works have shown that the full excitation spectrum undergoes a stiffening, i.\,e.\,an upward curvature at low $k_y$, followed by a regime in which a multi-band response occurs \cite{Baillie2017ceo,pal2020enf,pal2022idd}; see Fig.\,\hyperref[fig:infiniteSystem]{\ref*{fig:infiniteSystem}b}.

-In the present work we report on the experimental observation of such a phenomenon, called the \textit{anti-roton} effect, by measuring the excitation spectrum of an erbium quantum gas across the BEC-macrodroplet crossover.
+In the present work we report on the experimental observation of the antiroton effect by measuring the excitation spectrum of an erbium quantum gas across the BEC-macrodroplet crossover.
 Furthermore, we extend the current theory to finite systems to determine the mechanisms underlying the peculiar shape of the spectrum.
-Not only do we observe the predicted stiffening of the lowest excitation branch at low $k_y$, we also measure a strong multi-band response when increasing the imparted momentum.

-To illustrate the physics of the anti-roton, let us first discuss the theoretical framework to determine the excitation spectrum of a dipolar quantum gas in an infinite tube with constant density.
+Not only do we observe the predicted stiffening of the lowest excitation branch at low $k_y$, we also measure a strong multi-band response when increasing the imparted momentum. \\ To illustrate the physics of the antiroton, let us first discuss the theoretical framework to determine the excitation spectrum of a dipolar quantum gas in an infinite tube with constant density.
 The dynamic structure factor (DSF) $S(\mathbf{k},\omega)$ quantifies the density response of a system to a density-coupled scattering probe of momentum $\hbar\mathbf{k}$ and energy $\hbar\omega$ within linear response theory.
 For a BEC the DSF at $T=0$\:K is given by

 where $\{u_j(\mathbf{x}),v_j(\mathbf{x})\}$ are the Bogoliubov quasi-particle amplitudes with respective energies $\epsilon_j$, and $\psi_0$ is the condensate wavefunction.
 As presented in Refs.\,\cite{pal2020enf,pal2022idd}, the excitations are plane waves along the $y$-direction of the infinite tube i.e.\,$u_{j}(\mathbf{x})\to \mathrm{u}_{\nu,k_y}(\bm{\rho}) e^{ik_y y}$, with $\nu$ labelling the transverse excitation (e.g.\,see \cite{Baillie2017ceo}), $\hbar k_y$ being the $y$-component of momentum and $\bm{\rho}=(x,z)$ the transverse coordinates.
 Together with a variational description of the transverse structure of the condensate and excitations, this Ansatz allows a simple semi-analytical expression of the dispersion relation for the lowest excitation branch of the form